glenn0/in_the_wild/README.md

 ### Configuration

 The project is setup to use Postgres in all environment contexts.
-If you'd prefer to use SQLite, the gem and database.yml config is included, but commented out.
+If you'd prefer to use SQLite, the gem and database.yml config are included, but commented out.